-- For an error caused by a system or network access issue, the error message should include timing for when the user should try again.
+- System or network access issue.
+The error message should include timing for when the user should try again.
 This can be specific timing (eg, in an hour, tomorrow, etc.) if an estimate is available or more general timing (eg, soon, later) if an estimate isn’t available.

 The answer will inform whether or not to include a “next-step call to action” to help guide the user further should the first call to action fail to resolve the issue.
 This may be language directing the user to call the VA.gov help desk or other VA resources, and will be determined on an issue-by-issue basis.
 See Next-step calls to action below for more information and guidance.

 Below are examples of each type of Alert style for task completion.

 Create a brief title documenting the task that was successfully completed, followed by a brief description of the success.

 Include exactly what failed in the title, followed by a brief apology, reiteration of the failure reframed in the VA.gov perspective, and prompt to try again.

 Your form didn’t save

 Consider whether there is additional information, including a time estimate for resolution and/or a call to action button, that should be included.